ethereum/consensus-specs/specs/phase0/weak-subjectivity.md

 A detailed analysis of the calculation of the weak subjectivity period is made in [this report](https://github.com/runtimeverification/beacon-chain-verification/blob/master/weak-subjectivity/weak-subjectivity-analysis.pdf).

-*Note*: The expressions in the report use fractions, whereas eth2.0-specs uses only `uint64` arithmetic.
+*Note*: The expressions in the report use fractions, whereas the consensus-specs only use `uint64` arithmetic.
 The expressions have been simplified to avoid computing fractions, and more details can be found [here](https://www.overleaf.com/read/wgjzjdjpvpsd).

 *Note*: The calculations here use `Ether` instead of `Gwei`, because the large magnitude of balances in `Gwei` can cause an overflow while computing using `uint64` arithmetic operations.
 Using `Ether` reduces the magnitude of the multiplicative factors by an order of `ETH_TO_GWEI` (`= 10**9`) and avoid the scope for overflows in `uint64`.